 * Iraqis on the streets for day two of renewed protest wave

-* At least eight people killed on Saturday, 52 on Friday
+* At least 10 people killed on Saturday, 52 on Friday

 * Protests aimed at political elite accused of corruption

-* Shi'ite heartland rising up against Iran-backed militias (Writes through, updates death toll, adds quotes)
+* Shi'ite heartland rising up against Iran-backed militias (Adds details from Baghdad; political statements)

-BAGHDAD, Oct 26 (Reuters) - Eight Iraqis were killed and dozens wounded on Saturday, police and hospital sources said, as demonstrators and security forces clashed in a second day of protests against Prime Minister Adel Abdul Mahdi's government.
+BAGHDAD, Oct 26 (Reuters) - At least 10 Iraqis were killed and dozens wounded on Saturday, police and hospital sources said, as demonstrators and security forces clashed in a second day of protests against Prime Minister Adel Abdul Mahdi's government.

 The unrest followed violence on Friday in which at least 52 people were killed around the country as protesters vented frustration at political elites they say have failed to improve their lives after years of conflict and economic hardship.

 In Baghdad, security forces lobbed tear gas to try to disperse demonstrators in Tahrir Square.
 Four were killed after being struck directly in the head by tear gas canisters, police and hospital sources said.
 Two people were in critical condition from similar injuries.